On an analogue of the Ichino--Ikeda conjecture for Whittaker coefficients on the metaplectic group: Applications of functional equations

-To finish the proof of Proposition \ref{prop: C by E} it suffices to show the convergence of
+to finish the proof of Proposition \ref{prop: C by E} it suffices to show the convergence of

-It follows from Lemma~\ref{lem: convE} that the four integrations over $\vr$ and $\bar U$ converge for a fixed $t$.
-By the same Lemma, the resulting function in $t$ is of compact support.
-The argument in Lemma~\ref{lem: convE} also shows that the integrand is smooth in $t$, thus the integral converges. \end{proof}
+It follows from Lemma~\ref{lem: convE} that the integrals over $v_1$ and $v_2$ converge for a fixed $t$ and that the integral over $v_2$ is compactly supported as a function of $t$.
+The argument in Lemma~\ref{lem: convE} also shows that the resulting integrals over $v_1$ and $v_2$ are smooth in $t$.
+Thus, the integral converges. \end{proof}